Kelly Tate, MFA

 Biography

-Kelly Tate is an Associate Teaching Professor in the Department of English and Technical Communication at Missouri University of Science and Technology.
+Kelly Tate is a Teaching Professor in the Department of English and Technical Communication at Missouri University of Science and Technology.
 She holds an MFA in Creative Writing from the University of Arkansas as well as a BA in English Language and Literature from the University of Michigan.

-With an interest in promoting well-being on campus, she serves as her department’s Well-Being Champion, and she has also served as a Kummer Vanguard Scholars colloquium area guide in the area of social responsibility.
+With an interest in promoting well-being on campus, she serves as her department’s Well-Being Champion.
 Additionally, she is an advisor for the Creative Writing minor, which she co-designed.

 In addition to creative nonfiction and short story writing, Professor Tate enjoys photography, baking, reading, travel, and spending time with her husband, their son, and their long-eared dog.